‘Sesame Street’ Elmo Begs Adele To Meet Him In Australia

 It seems that the Sesame Street character Elmo was dying to say “Hello” to Adele when they both were in Australia.
 It seems Elmo is a big fan of the British singer, and so he took to Twitter to ask her if they could get together.
-Elmo said that he wanted to meet Adele face to face and hoped that maybe they could sing together.
+Elmo said that he wanted to meet Adele face to face, and hoped that maybe they could sing.
 But who knew that Adele had the warm fuzzies for Elmo too?

 Even though Adele is a huge star, in many situations, she seems like an everyday gal, says the Inquisitr.
-Adele says that last time she was touring in the United States, she went shopping at a local mall in California and was able to go into H&M without being recognized.
+Adele says that last time she was touring in the United States, she went shopping at a local mall in California, and was able to go into H&M without being recognized.
 But the problem came when she went to pay and her credit card got declined.
 It was only after a few minutes that she was recognized.
 Adele says she was so embarrassed, but she also says that one of her favorite things to do when in the United States is shopping at Target.

 OMG Adele & Elmo ????????❤ × #adele #adelelive2017 #elmo ×